ChenQiang-CN/a301_2020/notebooks/week12/level2_cartopy_writetiff.md

 from pathlib import Path

 import numpy as np
-from IPython.display import display from IPython.display import Image from matplotlib import cm from matplotlib import pyplot as plt from matplotlib.colors import Normalize from pyhdf.SD import SD from pyhdf.SD import SDC from pyproj import CRS, Transformer
+from matplotlib import pyplot as plt from pyhdf.SD import SD from pyhdf.SD import SDC from pyproj import CRS, Transformer